hpatches/hpatches-benchmark/benchmarks/retrieval/README.md

 <train|test>_<easy|hard>_<num_sequences>s_<random_seed>.benchmark
 ```

 where `<easy|hard>` is for easy or hard, indicating the amount of affine jitters between patches.
-The `<num_sequences>` is the number of sequences in descriptor pool and `<random_seed>` is the random seed used to initialize the draws of the sequences.
+The `<num_sequences>` is the number of patch-images (sequences) in the descriptor pool and `<random_seed>` is the random seed used to initialize the draws of the sequences.
 The number of draws is proportional to the number of sequences in the set (train/test).

 ### Benchmark file format